 There are numerous factors that determine a crop’s harvest, and the application of agrochemicals is undoubtedly one of the most decisive ones.
-At an era when the world was faced by issues surrounding food insecurity, predominantly in the developing nations, high-yielding varieties (HYVs) of crops and agrochemicals including pesticides and fertilisers were introduced during the Green Revolution to protect crops from pests and diseases and to enhance agricultural productivity.
+In an era when the world was faced with issues surrounding food insecurity, predominantly in developing nations, high-yielding varieties (HYVs) of crops and agrochemicals including pesticides and fertilizers were introduced during the Green Revolution to protect crops from pests and diseases and to enhance agricultural productivity.

-CropIn product suite strengthens the pre- and post-distribution processes in the agrochemical supply chain in the following ways.
+Cropin product suite strengthens the pre- and post-distribution processes in the agrochemical supply chain in the following ways.

-One of the biggest challenges that agribusinesses face today with respect to the distribution of agrochemical products is the lack of accurate data insights that help them identify the most favourable regions for a focused sales strategy.
+One of the biggest challenges that agribusinesses face today with respect to the distribution of agrochemical products is the lack of accurate data insights that help them identify the most favorable regions for a focused sales strategy.
 What makes this an even bigger challenge is that farmlands in developing markets remain fragmented, and reaching out to smallholder farmers is not an easy task.

 Agribusinesses also leverage them to connect with their target groups, who are, more often than not, smallholder farmers—to encourage faster adoption of ground-breaking innovations.
 However, poor visibility of these plots across different regions has proved to be an immense challenge for businesses to effectively monitor their performance in real-time.

 The company further strengthened its rapport with the farmers by sharing best farm practices to improve farmer productivity along with farm insights with respect to the usage of their products, such as the decrease in pest infestation, improvement in crop health and quality, and boost in crop yield.
-Awba also periodically markets customised, product-related information to create mind space for their brand.
+It also periodically marketed customized, product-related information to create mind space for its brand.